-Canon M10 versus Panasonic G7
+Canon M10 vs Panasonic G7

 The Canon EOS M10 and the Panasonic Lumix DMC-G7 are two digital cameras that were revealed to the public, respectively, in October 2015 and May 2015.
 Both the M10 and the G7 are mirrorless interchangeable lens cameras that are based on an APS-C (M10) and a Four Thirds (G7) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is considerably larger (49 percent) than the Canon M10.
 Moreover, the G7 is substantially heavier (36 percent) than the M10.
 In this context, it is worth noting that neither the M10 nor the G7 are weather-sealed.